 A very handsome evergreen fern, this variety has tapering ladder like leaves of forest green, creating wonderful texture; excellent massed or as groundcover in shaded borders or featured in shady areas of rock gardens; great container plant as well

-Holly Fern's attractive ferny compound leaves emerge light green in spring, turning forest green in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Holly Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny compound leaves emerge light green in spring, turning forest green in color the rest of the year.

 Holly Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.